Pelagicore/software-factory-blueprint/docs/articles/templates/directory-structure.rst

 shows a repository with two components sharing a 'doc' directory and 'component-test' directory.
-Many repos will likely contain only one component, in which case the structure should be the same but with only one subdirectory with the source code etc.
+Many repos will likely contain only one component, in which case the structure should be the same but with only one sub-directory with the source code etc.

 .. code-block:: bash